-In 2022, we combined all external-facing functions into one External Affairs team to advance our government relations, public policy and strategic communications efforts with a key focus on equity.
+Our External Affairs team advances our government relations, public policy and strategic communications efforts with a key focus on equity.
 PSE's internal policies adhere to strict federal, state and local lobbying and political contribution laws and requirements, and we publicly report on all contributions to political campaigns and our political action committee.
 Our lobbyists regularly report political contributions, the public policy issues on which they have engaged with government officials and the lobbying expenses incurred by the company.